Todd2112/My-Portfolio/CopyIq/README.md

 ---

 ## Screenshots
-I've ran the program with several different varibles, one to start, one that's optimized and one with errors to show the differences and preformance of the program.
+I've ran the program with several different variables, one to start, one that's optimized and one with errors to show the differences and performance of the program.

 **1st Run:**